David Kamande, MSW, LCSW

 Karen acknowledges the courage it takes to seek therapeutic help and works to provide a compassionate, nonjudgmental environment where individuals can feel safe discussing difficult challenges.
 Karen uses a trauma informed, strength-based approach and has experience using Acceptance and Commitment Therapy, Cognitive Behavioral Therapy and Motivational Interviewing.
 Karen has experience working with Young Adults and Adults who struggle with addiction, anxiety, depression, bipolar disorder and trauma.

-Marc McElligott, LSW
+Marc McElligott, MSW, LCSW

 Marc McElligott received his Bachelor's degree in Psychology and Master's in Social Work from Indiana University in South Bend.
 He has served adolescents and young adults struggling with depression, anxiety, trauma, and life transitions in outpatient settings.